The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 # Life of the Dragon

 After using Geirskogul, you will enter Life of the Dragon.
 Entering Life turns Geirskogul into Nastrond and unlocks the ability to use Stardiver.
-Over the following 20 seconds, you can use three Nastronds and one Stardiver and Starcross, but beyond that they can be shifted somewhat freely to adjust to mechanics and buffs.
+Over the following 20 seconds, you can use Nastrond and Stardiver once as well as Starcross as a follow-up to Stardiver.
+The exact placement of Nastrond and Stardiver in this 20 second window is flexible, just make sure to use both in time.

 \
 ![](https://xivapi.com/i/002000/002589_hr1.png)\
 Nastrond is a strong line attack like Geirskogul.
-You should always use it three times in a burst window.
-There is a small 2 second cooldown between uses so spread them out across multiple weave windows.
+Make sure you position yourself accordingly to hit as many targets as possible in AoE situations.

 \
 ![](https://xivapi.com/i/002000/002593_hr1.png)